"TheSky" Deep-Sky Atlas - 1st Release

-This is a first release of Deep-Sky atlas.
-Click here for a newer and more detailed second release of "Deep-Sky Hunter" star atlas, which covers entire sky.
+This is an earlier version.
+Click here for a newer and more detailed second release of "Deep-Sky Hunter" star atlas, which covers the entire sky (designed for A3).

 - Stars down to 9.5th magnitude